Top 10 Home Workout Videos Reviewed

 Home workout videos became popular in the late 1970s and early 1980s.
 The earliest ones were aimed at women and almost always focused on aerobic exercises.
 They were VHS tapes.
 Consumers liked them because they could be self-paced.
 They gave people access to skilled trainers that they may otherwise not have been able to reach.
-Also, doing a video in one's living room kept pressure off of people who were self-conscious about going to a gym and may not have had the experience level to plan their own advanced workouts.
+Also, doing a video in one's living room kept the pressure off of people who were self-conscious about going to a gym and may not have had the experience level to plan their own advanced workouts.

 Nowadays, the home fitness industry is everywhere you look and generates millions of dollars.
 One of the best-known producers is Beachbody.
 Other makers include Golds Gym, Gaiam, and Zumba.

-Best 10 Home Workout Videos
+10 Best at Home Workout Videos

 1. Circuit Burnout 90